 Our offer is subject to Swiss data protection law and, where applicable, also to applicable foreign data protection law, in particular the General Data Protection Regulation (GDPR) of the European Union (EU).
 The European Commission recognises that Swiss data protection law ensures an adequate level of data protection.

 1. Contact addresses

-Responsible for processing of personal data:
+Responsibility for the processing of personal data

 As per Art.
 27 GDPR we have the following data protection representation in the European Economic Area (EEA), comprising the European Union (EU) and the Principality of Liechtenstein, Iceland and Norway, as an additional point of contact for supervisory authorities and data subjects making enquiries relating to the General Data Protection Regulation (GDPR):